Is Divorce the Answer for You?

 Q: If my case goes to trial, is it before a jury?

 A: No. In Oklahoma, all divorce cases are tried before a judge only.
-However, an action for contempt filed in a divorce proceeding may be tried to a jury.
+However, an action for contempt filed in a divorce proceeding may be tried by a jury if requested by the offending party.

 Q: When is my divorce final?

-A: It is final the day you go to court and the divorce is granted.
+A: It is final the day it is granted by the judge and the decree is filed with the court clerk.
 You are a single person once the judge pronounces you divorced.
-However, Oklahoma law prohibits remarriage or cohabitation with a third party for six months following the decree.
-Should you and your spouse decide to reconcile during this period, a joint application can be filed in the court and the decree will be set aside, so long as neither party has remarried a third party during the interim.
+Oklahoma law prohibits remarriage or cohabitation with someone other than your now former spouse in the state of Oklahoma for a period of six months after the divorce is granted.
+During this six months, should you and your spouse decide to reconcile during this period, a joint application can be filed in the court and the decree will be set aside, so long as neither party has remarried a third party during the interim.

 A: Following are some guidelines concerning children of separated parents, called the “Ten Commandments of Proper Conduct for Separated Parents.”